IR35 Rules Changes for Contractors and Companies Guide in 2025

 Recent changes have affected how IR35 operates.
 As of April 6, 2025, additional clarifications and enforcement measures have been introduced to strengthen compliance and improve transparency.

-The most significant update involves contractor rights.
-Contractors have the right to request confirmation of a client’s size.
-The client must respond within 45 days of receiving such requests.
+Another important development is that contractors now have the right to request confirmation of a client’s size.
+The client must respond within 45 days of receiving such a request.
+These changes give contractors more clarity about their working arrangements and allow them to challenge status determinations more effectively through formal processes.

 Company Size Classifications